pechyony/advanced-lane-detection/writeup.md

 I used a combination of color and gradient thresholds to generate a binary image (`create_binary_image()` functions in cell 5, this code is called from cell 6 of `Advanced Lane Lines.ipynb`).
 I transformed an image into HLS space and computed Sobel operator along x axis in L channel.
 The output of Sobel operator war normalized to be in the range of [0,255].
 In the thesholded binary image a pixel has white color if its Sobel operator is in the range [20,100] or both its S channel value is in [100,255] range and its L channel value is in [50,255] range.
 Here is an example of my output for this step:

 ![alt text][image2]

+Additional examples of thresholded binary images are located in output_images/binary_images folder.

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.